Eight Things to put in Your First Design Portfolio

 Your tagline mentioned above will let potential employers and clients see what you can do at a glance.
 Your work samples should give a broader picture of your talents.
 But you should also provide some kind of concrete statement about what it is you do at present, and what your specialities are.

 For example, a web designer might specialise in creating mobile sites that focus on accessibility.
 This designer probably won’t have an interest in, or the skills needed, to boost SEO on this site.
 Putting in these specialisations will allow clients to screen themselves out, saving both sides time.

-For people looking for full time employment, this is less of a big deal, as it can reasonably be assumed that most people looking at your portfolio have your contact information elsewhere from your CV (although it will decrease the amount of people reaching out to you independently, or your chances of being headhunted).
+For people looking for full-time employment, this is less of a big deal, as it can reasonably be assumed that most people looking at your portfolio have your contact information elsewhere from your CV (although it will decrease the number of people reaching out to you independently, or your chances of being headhunted).
 But if you’re freelancing, it could be fatal.
 Don’t put additional obstacles between you and the jobs you want.